jenstroeger/python-package-template/UPSTREAM_README.md

 - Adjust the Dependabot settings in `.github/dependabot.yaml` to your desired target branch that you’d like to have monitored by Dependabot.

+- Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) for your Github user account with [`repo` scope](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) (including _all_ of the `repo` permissions), and then [create a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for the new Github repository with the name `REPO_ACCESS_TOKEN` whose value is that new PAT.
+This secret is important for some of the [Github Workflows](https://github.com/jenstroeger/python-package-template/tree/main/.github/workflows) in this repository.

 To develop your new package, first create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) by either using the [Makefile](https://www.gnu.org/software/make/manual/make.html#toc-An-Introduction-to-Makefiles):

 ```bash